Rob-Lando/coins-to-track/README.md

     - Activate virtual environment: ```pipenv shell```

 ### Running Scripts:
-  - From Powershell or terminal run the following from within the src/ directory:
+  - From Powershell or terminal **run the following from within the src/ directory**:

     - Extract metadata, map, and latest price quotes for symbols in **coins_to_track.csv**: ```python extract.py```